The Many Pearl Varieties

-More than 2000 years ago, pearls were the most precious item you could buy with money.
+Over 2000 years ago, pearls were the most precious item you could buy with money.

 A major turn came when, in 1908, the Japanese noodle producer Kokichi Mikimoto started the first commercial pearl farm.
 Less successful farmers had been operating in China since the fifteenth century.
 Mikimoto, aptly known as the pearl-king, had cracked the proverbial oyster by breeding perfectly round pearls and offered them to an enthusiastic world.

 Creating pearls takes time

-To have a pearl farm is to have a very risky business.
-Creating a pearl takes between 8 months to 6 years, There are factors like illness, water temperature fluctuations, storms and pollution which can ruin a farmer overnight.
+To have a pearl farm is to have a perilous business.
+Creating a pearl takes between 8 months to 6 years.
+There are factors like illness, water temperature fluctuations, storms, and pollution which can ruin a farmer overnight.

 Four different types of pearls

 Sometimes up to 5 nuclei can be introduced but normally only two are inserted.
 Akoya pearls are seldom larger than 9 mm.
-On an average, they are between 2 to 6 mm.
+On average, they are between 2 to 6 mm.
 Approximately one out of five seeded oysters produce a pearl but only a small part of that is of gem quality.

 Sweet Water Pearls